dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
+  -b, --buildartifactenabled                                                        [DEPRECATED - always generate artifact]
-  -b, --buildartifactenabled                                                        Create a build artifact, so that
+                                                                                    Create a build artifact, so that
                                                                                     this pipeline can be consumed by a release pipeline